vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/vtex-io-cross-border-stores/cross-border-custom-urls-1.md

 That means cross-border stores can also have their catalog URLs translated into other languages.
 For example, a cross-border store that operates in the USA and Argentina, sharing the same catalog, could have two different slugs for the same product: one in English and the other in Spanish.

 Hence, a product registered under the `yellow-dress` slug, for example, as in `http://{storename}.com/us/yellow-dress/p`, could have its slug translated to `vestido-amarillo`, as in `http://{storename}.com/ar/vestido-amarillo/p`.
-[block:callout]
-{
-  "type": "danger",
-  "body": "Keep in mind that catalog URLs translations are accepted for each `binding`, not for a single multi-language store."
+>❗ Keep in mind that catalog URLs translations are accepted for each `binding`, not for a single multi-language store.
-}
-[/block]

 [block:callout]
 {